-22 Martin Heidegger, "What is Metaphysics," in Pathmarks, p.
-87.
+21 Heidegger, What is Metaphysics, in Pathmarks, 87.

-23 Martin Heidegger, The Fundamental Concepts of Metaphysics, p.
-59. 24 Ibid economy seize hold of man and keep him moving?
-And nevertheless we seek a role for ourselves.
-What is happening here?
-We ask anew.
 Must we first make ourselves interesting to ourselves again?
 Why must we do this?
 Perhaps because we ourselves have become bored with ourselves?
 Is man himself now supposed to have become bored with himself?
 Why so?
-Do things ultimately stand in such a way with us that a profound boredom draws back and forth like a silent fog in the abysses of Dasein?"25
+Do things ultimately stand in such a way with us that a profound boredom draws back and forth like a silent fog in the abysses of Dasein?24

-Heidegger's diagnosis of the cultural world in the late 1920s as a stagnant, lifeless and boring world surely echoed with Husserl's critique of the European sciences at the same time.
-However, while Husserl pointed out the increasing danger of a collapse of the scientific and philosophical standpoint that was responsible for the development of European civilization since the Greeks, thereby proposing a reconstruction of the scientific knowledge through the phenomenological interpretation of the life-world so that a genuine rational but humane world could be established, Heidegger wanted to go deeper into the Zeitgeist of the time, i.e., the profound boredom lying asleep in the contemporary world.
-A reawakening of this fundamental attunement is therefore necessary in order to get back into an authentic philosophization on the most primordial metaphysical concepts that are of utmost importance to Dasein: World, finitude and solitude.
-Before any solution for the crisis of culture can be proposed, the question what man is must be raised again, not in terms of the Kantian problematic, but in an effort to go back to the origin, the beginning of philosophy.
-Heidegger says, "Our question: What is metaphysics? has transformed itself into the question: What is man? [...]
+Heidegger's diagnosis of the cultural world in the late 1920s as a stagnant, lifeless, and boring world surely echoed Husserl's critique of the European sciences at the same time.
+However, while Husserl pointed out the increasing danger of the collapse of the scientific and philosophical standpoint that was responsible for the development of European civilization since the Greeks, and thereby proposed a reconstruction of the scientific knowledge through the phenomenological interpretation of the life-world with the aim of establishing a genuine, rational but humane world, Heidegger wanted to go deeper into the Zeitgeist of the time, i.e., to delve into the profound boredom lying asleep in the contemporary world.
+A reawakening of this fundamental attunement is therefore necessary in order to get back into an authentic philosophization on the primordial metaphysical concepts that are of utmost importance to Dasein: World, finitude, and solitude.
+Before any solution for the crisis of culture can be proposed, the question what man is must be raised again, not in terms of the Kantian problematic, but in order to go back to the origin, the beginning of philosophy.
+Heidegger says:

+Our question: What is metaphysics? has transformed itself into the question: What is man? [...]
 We ask anew: What is man?
 A transition, a direction, a storm sweeping over our planet, a recurrence or a vexation for the gods?
 We do not know.
-Yet we have seen that in the essence of this mysterious being, philosophy happens."26 Accordingly, philosophization begins with the awakening of the fundamental attunement, in which the three questions of world, finitude and individuation are developed.
+Yet we have seen that in the essence of this mysterious being, philosophy happens.25 and with something.

-So the question is how to reawaken boredom, an attunement which is already there.
-"Awakening means making something wakeful, letting whatever is sleeping become wakeful."27 Heidegger names three forms of boredom.
-The first two forms are more common forms in which we are being bored by and with something.
 In the first form we are bored by something.
-It seems to imply what is boring is attached to an objective thing.
-Heidegger is quick to point out that what bores us is neither subjective nor objective, that boredom, like every other attunement, "is a hybrid, partly objective, partly subjective."28 The essential characteristic of this boredom is linked to time.
-In German the word for boredom, Langeweile, literally means long-time.
-"What is at issue in boredom (Langeweile) is a while (Weile), tarrying a while (Verweilen), a peculiar remaining, enduring.
-And thus time, after all."29 When we are bored in a railway station we are just stuck in a certain kind of emptiness without knowing what to do with ourselves or with the things surrounding us.
-Nothing seems interesting and the only thing that we want is for time to go faster.
+It seems to imply that what is boring is attached to an objective thing, Heidegger is quick to point out that the boring is neither subjective nor objective, but "like every attunement-is a hybrid, partly objective, partly subjective."27 The essential characteristic of this boredom is linked with time.
+Boredom, Langeweile, in German literally means long-time.
+"What is at issue in boredom (Langeweile) is a while (Weile), tarrying a while (Vorweile), a peculiar remaining, enduring.
+And thus time, after all."28 When we are bored inside the railway station we are just stuck in a certain kind of emptiness without knowing what to do with ourselves or with the things surrounding us.
+Nothing seems interesting and the only thing that we wish is for the time to go faster.
 Hence the book or the station is not boring in itself.
-It is boring only because we find ourselves in an inescapable situation.
+It is boring only because we find ourselves in an inescapable boring situation.
 We are dragged by the uncontrollable time, which leaves us empty.
-Heidegger explains: "The dragging of time as it were refuses the station the possibility of offering us anything.
-It forces it to leave us empty.
-The station refuses itself, because time refuses it something.
-It excludes it, and vet cannot eliminate it, with the result that now, precisely in this not vet offering anything, this self-refusal, in the fact that it lets us wait-precisely in this way the station becomes more obtrusive, more boring in its leaving us empty."30
+Heidegger explains: